-4.10 Anonymised Information
+Anonymised Information

-Sometimes we may provide information about you in an anonymised form.
+Sometimes we may provide information about you in an anonymised way.
 If we do so, then none of the information we provide to any other party will identify you as an individual and cannot be traced back to you.

-4.11 Additional Support for Third Party Data Sharing
+Additional Support for Third Party Data Sharing

-If you require any further information on any of the above, please do not hesitate to ask the Data Protection Officer Liberty@almc.co.uk
+If you require any further information on any of the above, please do not hesitate to ask the Data Protection Officer liberty@sapernhr.co.uk

-Please note: if you give another person or organisation consent to access your record, we will need to contact you to verify your consent before we release that record.
+Please note: If you give another person or organisation consent to access your record, we will need to contact you to verify your consent before we release that record.
 It is important that you are clear and understand how much and what aspects of your record you give consent to be disclosed.

-5 Your Patient Rights
+Your Patient Rights